-Maggle is a free-spirited girl who prefers to be an only dog so she can have all of your attention.
-Waggle loves people big and small, and hounds make excellent family pets.
-She just isn’t a fan of other animals.
+Maggle is a happy, free-spirited girl who prefers to be an only dog so she can have all of your attention.
+Maggle loves people big and small, and hounds make excellent family pets.
+She just prefers people, but she isn’t much of a fan of other animals.

 When she isn’t chasing a scent, you can find Maggle playing fetch with her ball or playing with her collection of toys.
 Maggle is house trained and doesn’t require a crate—she is very respectful of her home.
 Maggle also has a “charming” quirk common to hounds...she can be quite vocal – hounds were voted one of the top 12 most talkative dogs...and they can talk a lot when they are bored or separated from their adopted family (or pack).

-Although I shouldn’t reveal a young women’s age (shhhhh), Maggle is about 4-years old, and she weighs a healthy 60lb...but she needs to lose about 10lb.
-The good news is Maggle also enjoys moonlight strolls and long walks and does quite well on leash.
-And a securely fenced yard will make a safe place for Maggle to explore all her exciting scents without becoming lost from her new family.
+Although we shouldn’t reveal a young women’s age (shhhhh), Maggle is about 4-years old, and she weighs a healthy 60lb...but she needs to lose about 10lb.
+The good news is Maggle also enjoys moonlight strolls and long walks and does quite well on a leash.
+And a securely fenced yard will make a safe place for Maggle to explore all her exciting scents without a scent leading her out of the yard and becoming lost from her special new family.

-Maggle knows there is a place for her..someone who will love and care for only her.
+Maggle knows there is a place for her...someone who will love and care for only her.
 You can be sure, she will be more than enough to fill your life.
-So, go ahead and fill out an adoption application at the web address shown below so you can meet this gorgeous Southern Belle with eyes of gold.
+So, go ahead, start the waggle for Maggle!
+Fill out an adoption application at the web address shown below so you can meet this gorgeous Southern Belle with eyes of gold.
 Don’t keep her waiting.